Learn more about our prevention efforts!

 To report child abuse or neglect call 1-866-END HARM.

 Protecting children means a brighter future for us all.
 Childhood trauma like physical or sexual abuse or neglect or abandonment have proven impacts on developing minds and bodies.
 More than just isolated tragedies, these issues are strongly linked to physical, emotional and social impacts that affect all walks of society and extend throughout the lifespan.

 Every family or child needs a helping hand.
 Brigid Collins Family Support Center professionals are on-call 8:30 am to 4:30 pm, Monday through Friday, to answer any questions you may have about children, families, abuse prevention or treatment or any other questions about how to nurture children or end abuse, call 360.734.4616.

-On the front lines of child sexual abuse prevention and treatment since 1990, Brigid Collins works closely with Law Enforcement, Child Protective Services, Medical Providers, Prosecutors, Domestic Violence & Sexual Assault Services and other partners to coordinate Children’s Advocacy Centers in Whatcom and Skagit Counties.
+On the front lines of child sexual abuse prevention and treatment since 1990, Brigid Collins works closely with Law Enforcement, Child Protective Services, Medical Providers, Prosecutors, Domestic Violence & Sexual Assault Services and other partners to coordinate Children’s Advocacy Centers in Whatcom and Skagit Counties, serving Island and San Juan Counties as well.
 Children’s Advocacy Centers provide a “one-stop shop” for healing, justice and prevention when child abuse does occur.

 Whatcom County Children’s Advocacy Center Coordinator

 Gail Tierney, 360.734.4616 x 28 or email@example.com

 Skagit County Children’s Advocacy Center Coordinator